AlHarari/Simple-SHM-Simulator/readme.md

 # Simple SHM Simulator
-This program's aim is to act as a simple SHM simulator which gives the user the ability to manipulate the mass's mass and its displacement off the equilbrium line in order to find the period of oscillation of the horizontal mass-spring system.
+This program's aim is to act as a simple SHM simulator which gives the user the ability to manipulate the mass's mass and its displacement off the equiilbrium line in order to find the period of oscillation of the horizontal mass-spring system.

 # What it Looks Like